magcox5/climate_change_2038/README.md

 *__Visualization Images (.png)__: __basic prediction__: ML_basic_fig1.png, __trend of prediction__ :ML_trend_fig2.png.
 Machine Learning : __change points__: ML_change_temp_fig4.png, __forecasting images__: ML_forecast_temp_fig6.png and ML_forecast_yearly_fig8.png.
 Testing/Training images: ML_train_model_fig9.png

 #### Challenges
-Access to more correlative datasets like cars/planes/solar panels
+* Access to more correlative datasets like cars/planes/solar panels
-More historical data for all climate change datasets Limitations in access to granular level was not available
+* Access to historical data for all climate change datasets
+* Access to granular level or wetland data, ice melting data etc.

 #### What would you research next, if you had two more weeks
-Analyzing fewer years gave a completely opposite picture.
+* Add More historical data for all climate change datasets
-Ice melting data as it relates to climate change.
+* Add Ice melting data as it relates to climate change.
-Included more emissions into our forecasting models
+* Added more emissions into our forecasting models